-The Complainant claims to be the leading Italian banking group and a major player in the European financial area.
-The Complainant claims to have a strong presence in Central-Eastern Europe, and to have an international network that supports corporate customers in 25 countries including the United States, Russia, China and India.
+The Complainant claims to be the leading Italian banking group and a major player in the European banking and financial area.
+The

+Complainant is the result of a merger (as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two Italian banking groups.
+The Complainant is the leading banking group in Italy.
+The Complainant also claims to have a strong presence in Central-Eastern Europe, and to have an international network that supports corporate customers in 25 countries, in particular in the Mediterranean area and areas where Italian companies are most active such as the United States, Russia, China and India.